Nationwide Government Contracts Appellate Help. Call 1-866-601-5518 for a FREE Initial Consultation.

 At Watson, we litigate issues related to small business programs (decided at the SBA Office of Hearings and Appeals (OHA)).
 This includes small business size appeal decisions, affiliation concerns, SBA certificate of competency decisions at the COFC level.
 Our federal appellate lawyers also litigate appellate cases involving HUBZone Program matters, post-award and pre-award bid protest decisions affecting small business set-asides.

-When the Court of Federal Claims makes a final ruling in a bid protest, the might be some level of legal error in the decision.
-To overturn the COFC decision, a government contractor will have to appeal the decision to the Federal Circuit Court.
+When the Court of Federal Claims makes a final ruling in bid protests, the might be some level of legal error in the decision.
+To overturn the COFC decision, a government contractor will have to appeal the decision to the Federal Circuit Court of Appeals.
 This process requires the appellate attorney to completely review any proceedings at the lower court level.

 A detailed review of trial history: At Watson & Associates, our Washington DC and Colorado-based federal circuit court appeal attorneys understand the seriousness of appellate advocacy.
-We look to see if the bid protest of awarded federal contracts was litigated at the Government Accountability Office (GAO) and look into any subsequent bid protests filed at the Court of Federal Claims.
-When the COFC makes an adverse decision in favor of the government’s motion for judgment on the administrative record (AMJAR), our Federal Circuit Court of Appeals lawyers step in to assess the merits of an appeal to the Court of Appeal.
+We look to see if the bid protest of awarded federal contracts was litigated at the Government Accountability Office (GAO) and look into any subsequent government contract protests filed at the Court of Federal Claims.
+When the COFC makes an adverse decision in favor of the government’s motion for judgment on the administrative record (AMJAR), our US Court of Appeals for the Federal Circuit lawyers step in to assess the merits of an appeal to the Court of Appeal.

 Federal Government Contract Disputes Act Claims Appellate Cases